If you’re not already incorporating video into your content strategy, adding it in may sound like a daunting ordeal — but it doesn’t have to be.

 To begin, you can repurpose and expand upon concepts you have in other content pieces to create weekly or monthly video series.

-With these consistent videos, you can answer questions from your audience, deep dive into different product features, or share recent news, while building relationships.
-Below is a great example from Rand Fishkin of Moz, who does a weekly series on marketing and SEO called Whiteboard Friday.
+With these consistent videos, you can answer questions from your audience, deep dive into different product features, or share recent news, while building relationships and brand affinity.
+Below is a great example from Rand Fishkin of Moz, who is famous for launching a weekly series on marketing and SEO called Whiteboard Friday.

 These videos keep their audience coming back every Friday.
 They’re widely shared, and they help build trust between Moz and their community of viewers.